-Our Level 2 assets consist of commercial paper, corporate bonds, municipal securities, certificates of deposit, U.S. government agency bonds, asset-backed securities and our Israeli funds that are mainly invested in insurance policies.
+Our Level 2 assets consist of commercial paper, corporate bonds, municipal securities, certificates of deposit, U.S. government agency bonds and our Israeli funds that are mainly invested in insurance policies.
 We obtain fair values for our Level 2 investments.
 Our custody bank and asset managers independently use professional pricing services to gather pricing data which may include quoted market prices for identical or comparable financial instruments, or inputs other than quoted prices that are observable either directly or indirectly, and we are ultimately responsible for these underlying estimates.
-We did not hold any Level 2 liabilities as of March 31, 2017 and December 31, 2016.
+We did not hold any Level 2 liabilities as of June 30, 2017 and December 31, 2016.

 Level 3 - Unobservable inputs to the valuation methodology that are supported by little or no market activity and that are significant to the measurement of the fair value of the assets or liabilities.
 Level 3 assets and liabilities include those whose fair value measurements are determined using pricing models, discounted cash flow methodologies or similar valuation techniques, as well as significant management judgment or estimation.
-Our Level 3 assets consist of long-term notes receivable and are included in other assets on our condensed consolidated balance sheet.
-In 2016, we entered into a long-term notes receivable for \$2.0 million.
-As of March 31, 2017, the fair value of the long-term receivable was \$2.1 million as compared to \$2.0 million as of December 31, 2016, the change was recognized in our earnings during the first quarter of 2017.
-We did not hold any Level 3 liabilities as of March 31, 2017 and December 31, 2016.
+Certain investments in private companies contain embedded derivatives, which do not require bifurcation as we elected to measure these investments at fair value.
+Our Level 3 assets consist of long-term notes receivable.
+We did not hold any Level 3 liabilities as of June 30, 2017 and December 31, 2016.